uidaholib/main-web-redesign_draft/content/studio/troubleshooting.md

 layout: page
 ---

-We want your time in the Studio to be productive and stress-free.
-Below are quick fixes for common issues you might encounter.
+<p class="py-3">We want your time in the Studio to be productive and stress-free.
+Below are quick fixes for common issues you might encounter.</p>

 {% assign id = "1" %}
 <div class="accordion mb-3" id="accordion{{ id }}">